Catherine Bearder: Political career

 Bearder is a longtime campaigner on the issue of human trafficking and was appointed to draft a European Parliament report looking at the implementation of the EU Human Trafficking Directive 2011/36/EU.

 Following the 2014 European elections, Bearder was elected as Quaestor of the European Parliament and served from 2014 to 2019.
 In this capacity, she was also a member of the High-level Group on Gender Equality and Diversity and chairwoman of the Artistic Committee.
 Her role as quaestor made her part of the Parliament's leadership under President Martin Schulz.
 In addition to her committee assignments, Bearder was a member of the European Parliament Intergroup on SMEs.

 In 2015, the European Parliament approved an amendment introduced by Bearder demanding immediate publication of existing inquiries into member states involvement in secret flights operated by the United States Central Intelligence Agency (CIA) and linked to "enhanced interrogations" conducted outside US territory, in particular the inquiry into UK involvement led by John Chilcot.

-After the 2019 European Parliament elections, Bearder was elected as leader of the Liberal Democrat group.
+Following the 2019 European Parliament elections, Bearder was elected as leader of the Liberal Democrat group.